Ladder99/ladder99/README.md

     sh/adapter/copy pi
     sh/agent/copy pi

-Then build the multiarchitecture Docker images - this will also push them to our Ladder99 Docker Hub -
+Then build the multiarchitecture Docker images - this will also push them to our Ladder99 Docker Hub.
+This can be done on another machine, as it can take a few hours if starting from scratch -

     sh/adapter/build
     sh/agent/build

 Then run docker-compose up and start the device simulations with -

-    sh/setup/run pi
+    sh/setups/run pi

 You can watch the simulation send mqtt messages to the brokers through to the adapter and then onto the agent via shdr messages.